 Macaws are large parrots that can deliver dangerous and painful bites.
-You’ve likely read stories about macaws severing and biting off fingers, so a bite can be delivered with crushing force.
+You’ve likely read stories about macaws severing and biting off fingers, meaning a bite can be delivered with crushing force.

 A macaw’s bite can exert 350-400 pounds per square inch (PSI) of pressure, enough to crack a macadamia nut.
 In comparison, rottweilers have a bite force of 328 psi, and humans have a bite force of 126 psi.
 The beak size and shape mean macaws can bite through bone and tear off fingers.

 Well-trained parrots have no reason to bite; even untamed macaws won’t bite without genuine provocation.
 They’ll only bite when stressed, scared, threatened, or cornered.
 Macaws will deliver a warning bite and use defensive body language and vocalizations to ward off threats.

 Macaw bites can be very painful for anyone on the receiving end.
 Depending on the amount of force the parrot uses, these bites can cause:

 - Permanent scarring

 Before reaching their full bite force, macaws will nip you as a warning.
 These are designed to ward off threats and give the parrot time to escape.
 So, macaws will rarely bite you as hard as they can.

 This is the most frequent type of bite.
 It’s nothing more than a quick, piercing snap of its beak that doesn’t hurt too much or break the skin.